Services

 "If you think that compliance is expensive: try non-compliance."

 This quote from former US Deputy Attorney General Paul McNulty provides a picture of the contrast between the costs associated with making sure an organization's systems and processes are aligned with regulatory, legal, and ethical requirements and the consequences of not having any protections in place.
 No matter the size, any organization providing applied behavior analysis (ABA) services should prioritize establishing an internal compliance program.
 Not only is it recommended by the Office of Inspector General, but it supports safeguarding service delivery and the longevity of care.
+Reach out how see how I can help you establish or evaluate your systems of clinical compliance.

 4